Carl "Marty" Rose

 My middle name is Martin and you may hear me on the bands calling myself Marty

 Retired (March 2011) IT support specialist, one of several careers in my lifetime.

 Avid skier and motorcyclist for several decades.
-Now learning to be a better photographer and some of these photos are self-portraits.
+I also enjoy amateur photography and I combine my photo and car hobbies on many occasions.
 Formerly WD8DNG and KM8R.
 Trustee of the Oakland DX club and it's callsign is my old call, KM8R.
 Retired (2005) member of the National Ski Patrol at Alpine Valley Ski Area (SE Michigan) after 15 years of service.
 DXCC with 332 countries confirmed.
 Applying for Honor Roll in May of 2016.
 Work primarily 10-160 meters, phone and CW on low bands, and VHF on 2 meter FM.
 Have been a ham since 1976.

 My granddaughter and me on my old Harley-Davidson Superglide is a 1982 model that I bought new in 1983 and still ride occasionally.

 My 1961 Volvo PV544